micahfocht/4-year-plan/ThingstoDo.md

             this table should be color coded so pairs with more conflicts or more important conflicts stand out give advisor a way to select specific student's plans to veiw add sign in authorization
+     add way to remove planned course from future semester pull full course name and credit hours from database when adding planned course

  Fixes for Current Fetures
     allow for studnets to add courses after their expected graduation date